What Is The Difference Between Beetroot And Beet Greens?

 Beet greens are considered to be more nutritious than beetroot.
 They are a great source of vitamins A, C, and K, as well as minerals like iron and calcium.
 Beetroot, In contrast, is rich in dietary fiber and antioxidants.

-See also How Long Does Fresh Beet Juice Last?
+See also Does Beet Juice Increase Oxygen Levels?

 FAQ 3: Can you substitute beet greens for spinach in recipes?